WHAT IS WEIGHTLIFTING?

 Wales has a proud history in Weightlifting.
 There have been a number of Welsh Weightlifters who have competed at the very top level of sport by competing at the Olympic Games as part of Team Great Britain.
 As mentioned above, Dave Morgan competed in the 1984 and 1988 Olympic Games, his brother, Tony Morgan competed in the 1992 Olympic Games.
 Gary Taylor also competed in the 1984 Olympic Games, Gareth Evans in the 2012 Olympic Games.
 Michaela Breeze also competed in the 2004 and 2008 Olympic Games, as well as winning 6 Commonwealth medals in total throughout her career, two of which were gold medals in the 2002 and 2006 Commonwealth Games.
 Natasha Purdue competed in the 2012 London Olympic Games, and her father, Terry Purdue also competed in the 1968 and 1972 Olympic Games.

 Weightlifting Wales organises and hosts all Welsh National Championships, from Welsh Youth Championships through to Welsh Masters Championships.
-We have successfully organised major international events including European Masters Championships, as well as the Silver Dragon International Tournaments and World Cup Championships in previous years.
+Weightlifting Wales has in the past also been the host nation of international events, including the European Masters Championships and the Silver Dragon Tournament.
 Our partnership with Bangor University has helped us to host top class events with excellent facilities.